What can your birth facility do now?

 The 4-D pathway is fit for all institutions; large and small hospitals, for profit and not-for-profit hospitals, teaching hospitals, and hospitals at various stages of development in their breastfeeding education and support services, as well as birthing centers.

 Hospitals providing maternity care throughout the US and US Territories may earn designation by successfully completing all 4 phases of the 4-D pathway and passing an on-site assessment.
 The Baby-Friendly Designation process requires verification of policies, curriculum, action plans, quality improvement projects, staff training, and competency verification, as well as a readiness interview and an on-site survey.
-Only after the facility has passed the on-site assessment can it receive the designation of being a Baby-Friendly Hospital.Click here for the 4-D Pathway Overview presentation.
+Upon successful completion of this process, as determined by the onsite assessment, the facility will be granted a license to use the Baby-Friendly certification mark.

 What are the steps in the 4-D pathway?

 The 4-D pathway is a tool that hospitals and birthing centers use to measure